cloudacademypilot/azure-cosmos-db-app-dev/steps/04_indexing-in-azure-cosmos-db/documentation.md

 }

   ```
-9. Now navigate to dotnet code , change the id of your choice under create new item.
+7. Now navigate to dotnet code , change the id of your choice under create new item.
    ![ID value](./assets/04-id_change1.jpg "replace id")

-10.Save the code and run to see the updated RU value.
+8. Save the code and run to see the updated RU value.

    ```sh
    dotnet run